-Revenue derived from our operations located outside of the U.S. for each of the three- and six-month periods ended June 30, 2015 was approximately 26%, as compared to 28% for each of the three- and six-month periods ended June 30, 2014.
+Revenue derived from our operations located outside of the U.S. for each of the three- and nine-month periods ended September 30, 2015 was approximately 27%, as compared to 27% and 28% for the three- and nine-month periods ended September 30, 2014, respectively.
 No single country outside of the U.S. accounted for 10% or more of revenue during any of these periods.

-Revenue from our operations in the U.S. experienced strong performance across all of our solution categories during the three- and six-month periods ended June 30, 2015.
-During the first six months of 2015, we also experienced strong revenue growth from our operations in the Asia Pacific region and continued improvement in revenue growth from our operations in Europe, the Middle East and Africa, attributable to sales growth across all of our solutions.
+During the first nine months of 2015, we experienced strong revenue growth from our operations in the Asia Pacific region and continued improvement in revenue growth from our operations in Europe, the Middle East and Africa as compared to the same period in 2014.